arieldoyle/flyhomes-project007/README.md

 # flyhomes-project007
-This repository holds all the documentation for Team "" to complete all the requirements requested for a Code Fellows simulation group project assignment.
+This repository holds all the documentation for Team "Software Kings" to complete all the requirements requested for a Code Fellows simulation group project assignment.

 ## Team Members
 - Justin Buffington